Team-Woo/TopggLibrary/README.md

 I am not claiming this as a complete library, I've not really even tested it fully.

+Library at the time of submission: https://github.com/Team-Woo/TopggLibrary/tree/424fded6e81a5892e7684c4fbbb9971ae055a7e8 I'm playing around with ideas & commiting them.
+Some ideas we may not want, and thats okay.
+If I'm selected I can remove, or refactor any of this code.

 ## Developer install & testing
 Testing an npm library should use `npm link` to 'fake' a library and allow testing.
 1. run in your terminal `git clone https://github.com/Team-Woo/TopggLibrary.git TopggLibrary` & `cd TopggLibrary`